-Do you need to see a urologist?
-Or maybe a gynecologist?
-Or your family physician?
-It can be hard to figure out which doctor to see for your concern, particularly when there is some overlap between the care they provide.
+It's not always very easy to decide if you need to see a urologist, a gynecologist or a family physician.
+Finding out which doctor to see for your needs often proves difficult, particularly when there is some overlap between the different care they provide.

-A urologist is a doctor who specializes in the organs that filter, hold and expel urine.
+A urologist specializes in the organs that filter, hold and expel urine.
 That includes the kidneys, ureters, prostate and bladder.

 Who Should See a Urologist?